evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ## User interface and control

-The  screen uicontrols.screen.location. is  inches large.
+The touch screen uicontrols.screen.location. is 15,1 inches large.

 <figur>